darrenhusa/majors_dash_prototype/README.md

 # Majors Dash Prototype

+# To run the python/dash app
+* Start a python command-line prompt/environment (e.g. base)
+* Navigate to the local folder/directory (i.e c:\users\darrenh\dash_code\majors_dash_prototype)
+* Run conda activate dash-env
+* To start the python app, run python index.py
+* Start a browser and visit http://127.0.0.1:8050/ to view the dash application

 # TODO - Major
 - [] Test the Live Updating of Empower data based on dcc.Interval component.
 See https://dash.plot.ly/live-updates
 - [] Fix the toggle show behavior so that columns appear where desired as opposed to at the end of the datatable.